hugorbarbosa/cpp-coding-style-guide/README.md

 #endif // FOO_DIR_BAR_H
 ```

-Some implementations offer vendor extensions like `#pragma once` as alternative to `#define` guards.
+**Note:** some implementations offer vendor extensions like `#pragma once` as alternative to `#define` guards.
 However, note that this is not standard and is not portable.

 ### Using namespaces